AMEERAZAM08/Object-Detection-Using-Teachable-Machine-Keras-/README.md

 >This site was built using [Teachable Machine ](https://teachablemachine.withgoogle.com/).
 ```
 In there are two file one is h5 model and second is prediction format
-once we done all from Teachable site genrating our own data then we will follow this step in  this manner
+once we done all from Teachable site generating our own data then we will follow this step in  same way